Counting gauge-invariant states with matter fields and finite gauge groups: General construction

 The key takeaway from that section is that the trace of a gauge transformation $\mathcal{G}(\{g_x\})$ is non-zero only if for each link $l=\expval{xy}$, the elements $g_x$ and $g_y$ belong to the same conjugacy class.
 In the case of twisted boundaries, this implies that if $l=\expval{xy}$ is a boundary link, then $g_x$ and $\varphi(g_y)$ must belong to the same conjugacy class.
 Now assume that the lattice remains connected when all the boundary links are removed.
 This is generally satisfied except in peculiar cases and is again shown in Fig. \ref{fig:periodic square lattice}.
 Then there is also a path in the lattice connecting $x$ and $y$ without crossing a boundary.
 Therefore this means that $g_x$ and $g_y$ must also lie in the same conjugacy class in order for the trace to be non-zero.
 Thus $g_x$, $g_y$ and $\varphi(g_y)$ must all lie in the same conjugacy class.
 For notation, let $\partial X$ be the set of lattice sites which are endpoints of a boundary link.
 Then the trace of the projector yields a variant of eq.\eqref{eq:intermediate Hphys calculation}, i.e.

 where the delta function is $1$ if the condition is satisfied and zero otherwise.
 This is the same formula as eq.\eqref{eq:intermediate Hphys calculation}, the difference being that we must now enforce that $\varphi(g_y)$ also lies in the same conjugacy class as all the other elements.
 Now, to proceed, the sum over $\{g_x\}$ just gives a factor of $\abs{C}$ for each $x \not\in \partial X$ and otherwise can be placed inside the product on the right.
-One then sees that
+One then obtains the final result eq.\eqref{eq:master formula twisted non homomorphism}.
+We are now ready to state the general counting formula for twisted boundary conditions.